lfgajdem/ssh/README.md

 <figure>
   <figcaption><sub>Fig.2 A successful connection to the server has been established.</sub></figcaption>
   <img src="./images/ssh02.png"
-   alt="Successful connection."
-   title="Successful connection has been established.">
+   alt="A successful connection has been established." title="Successful connection.">
 </figure>